Third-Party Liability Auto Insurance Explained

 No, you cannot drive without third-party car insurance in Canada.
 If you have accident benefits and collision coverage, you may think you can get away with it, but car manufacturers will require it for anyone buying a new vehicle.

 If you get into an accident and don’t have third-party car insurance, you’ll have to pay for any damage you cause personally.
-In addition, if caught driving without a valid third-party insurance policy, you’ll have to pay a fine between $300 and $2,000, depending on where you live.
+In addition, if caught driving without a valid third-party insurance policy, fines can reach several thousand dollars.

 In some cases, you can also face permanent licence suspension, jail time of up to six months, and other no-licence penalties.